amitbend/amitbend.com/_posts/2019-09-25-saas-starters.md

 ---
 # What's that?

-Starting a SaaS business is never easy - and has lots of repeatable parts such as: authentication, billing, user management and more.
+Starting a SaaS business is never easy - and has lots of repeatable parts such as: authentication, billing, user management, and more.
 I love to focus on what matters, which is the core algorithm/business value behind my SaaS.

 ***